xmtp/xmtp-dot-org/docs/integrations/ulink.md

                 ))
               ) : (
                 <p>
-                  You cannot send a message bacause this walet is not on the xmtp network.
+                  You cannot send a message because this wallet is not on the xmtp network.
                 </p>
               )}